Introduction

 Office Built Into Cabinetry:

-They can easily hide away when you are finished with work to separate work and life.
+Built-in workspaces can be tucked away after work to create a clear boundary between work and personal life.
 Additionally, any clutter from work disappears behind the door!

 Fold Away Office: